|

 player.
 She graduated in 1982 and enrolled in East Carolina University in

-odd jobs (bartender, cocktail waitress, coat checker).
+herself with a variety of odd jobs (bartender, cocktail waitress, coat

-While in New York, Bullock took acting classes at The Neighborhood
+While in New York, Bullock took acting classes at the Neighborhood

 Playhouse.
-She appeared in several student films and later landed a role
+She appeared in several student films, and later landed a role

 in an Off-Broadway play No Time Flat.
 Director Alan J. Levi was impressed